Bedrock-OSS/bedrock-wiki/docs/guide/project-setup.md

 The `com.mojang` folder is a special folder where we build our addons.
 Minecraft understands this location, and addon-files placed here will appear in-game.
 All files we access or create will be placed somewhere in this folder!

 You should create a shortcut to the `com.mojang` folder on your Desktop, so you can easily access it at any time.
+See below for the pathing on how to get to your com.mojang folder!

 ### Windows